 Scroll down for today's best Nikon D5500 deals

-If amateur photographers are increasingly favoring mirrorless cameras over DSLR due to size and convenience, Nikon’s D5500 could be construed as part of DSLRs' fight back.
+If amateur photographers are increasingly favoring mirrorless cameras over DSLR due to size and convenience, Nikon’s D5500 could be construed as evidence of DSLRs' fight back.

-The shiny red or matt black-bodied Nikon – depending on your personal preference – witnessed its maker’s first example of a flip-out, swivelling touchscreen on its DSLR range.
+The shiny red or matt black-bodied Nikon – depending on your personal preference – witnessed its maker’s first example of a flip-out, swiveling touchscreen on its DSLR range.